tapis-project/taccster24-tapis-tutorial/index.md

 # Trustworthy, Reproducible Machine Learning with Tapis

 ## Schedule
-* 1.30 PM - Welcome
+* 1.00 PM - Welcome
-* 1:40 PM - Introduction to Tapis
+* 1:10 PM - Introduction to Tapis
-* 2:00 PM - Tapis Authentication and Systems API
+* 1:30 PM - Tapis Authentication and Systems API
+* 2:00 PM - Break
-* 2:30 PM - Introduction to Natural Language Processing and HuggingFace
+* 2:15 PM - Introduction to Natural Language Processing and HuggingFace
-* 3:30 PM - Using the Transformers Library for Sentiment Analysis
+* 2:45 PM - Using the Transformers Library for Sentiment Analysis
-* 4:30 PM - Introduction to Tapis Apps and Jobs
+* 3:00 PM - Introduction to Tapis Apps and Jobs
-* 5.15 PM - Q/A
+* 4.00 PM - Tutorial wrap-up

 The resources you will be using today are provided by funding from the National Science Foundation: